peteroupc/Numbers/docs/PeterO.Numbers.ETrapException.md

     public int Error { get; }

-Gets the flag that specifies the kind of error (EContext.FlagXXX).
+Gets the flag that specifies the primary kind of error in one or more operations (EContext.FlagXXX).
 This will only be one flag, such as  `FlagInexact`  or FlagSubnormal.

 <b>Returns:</b>

-The flag that specifies the kind of error (EContext.FlagXXX).
-This will only be one flag, such as.  `FlagInexact`  or FlagSubnormal.
+The flag that specifies the primary kind of error in one or more operations.

+<a id="Errors"></a>
+### Errors

+    public int Errors { get; }

+Specifies the flags that were signaled as the result of one or more operations.
+This includes the flag specified in the "flag" parameter, but can include other flags.
+For instance, if "flag" is  `EContext.FlagInexact` , this parameter might be  `EContext.FlagInexact | EContext.FlagRounded` .

+Gets a value not documented yet.

+Gets a value not documented yet.

+Gets a value not documented yet.

+Gets a value not documented yet.

+<b>Returns:</b>

+The flags that specifies the errors in one or more operations.

 <a id="Result"></a>
 ### Result